AVMf/avmf/README.md

 3. Select the root directory of your downloaded copy of AVM<i>f</i>.
 4. Click 'Finish' to complete the import.
 5. To generate the JAR file, select 'Run' &rarr; 'Run As' &rarr; 'maven install'.
-6. A JAR file called `avm-jar-with-dependencies.jar` should have been created in the `target` directory of AVM<i>f</i>'s main directory; if this JAR file does not exist, then the installation with Eclipse failed and you will not yet be able to use AVM<i>f</i>.
+6. A JAR file called `avmf-1.0-jar-with-dependencies.jar` should have been created in the `target` directory of AVM<i>f</i>'s main directory; if this JAR file does not exist, then the installation with Eclipse failed and you will not yet be able to use AVM<i>f</i>.
 Please try these steps again or, alternatively, try another IDE or the command-line-based approach.

 #### Installation with IntelliJ